 The Calderdale Advice Strategy 2017-20

-Advice forms part of the way in which Calderdale Council supports residents to be resilient: we commission services to provide information and support on issues such as accessing benefits, debt, housing and employment so people experiencing problems can get help at an early stage.
-High quality advice can help empower people to find new ways to manage issues they are facing and avoid the personal costs and costs to services that can occur if such support is not available and they end up in crisis.
+This is so people having problems can get help at an early stage.
+Quality advice empowers people to find new ways to manage issues they face.
+It helps to avoid personal costs and costs to services that can occur, if people end up in crisis.

-Further information on mapping need across Calderdale and information from the latest Welfare Reform and Financial Resilience Partnership Event can be found here:
+For more on mapping need across Calderdale and the latest Welfare Reform and Financial Resilience Partnership Event, please read:

 - Calderdale Advice Strategy 2017-2020 [PDF 519KB]